-Bangladesh targets women and girls in many social security programmes and in the absence of a concrete guidance and planning, the gain towards gender equality were less than their potentials.
+Bangladesh targets women and girls in many social security programmes and in the absence of concrete guidance and planning, the gain towards gender equality were less than their potential.
 Therefore, a Gender Policy was developed and approved by the Central Management Committee (CMC) of National Social Security Programmes under the Chair of the Cabinet Secretary in 2018.
-This Strategy and Action Plan is a step forward in realization of the objectives of the NSSS towards reducing gender gap.
+This Strategy and Action Plans a step forward in realization of the objectives of the NSSS towards reducing the gender gap.

-The NSSS is operationalized through 35 ministries and divisions which have developed their respective action plans to implement the NSSS.
-This strategy and action plan support these ministries/divisions in designing and delivering social security programmes aiming at reducing gender gap and empowering women and girls.
+The NSSS is operationalized through 35 Ministries and Divisions which have developed their respective action plans to implement the NSSS.
+This strategy and action plan support these Ministries/Divisions in designing and delivering social security programmes aiming at reducing the gender gap and empowering women and girls.